manotic/loansystem/README.md

-# tranotification
+# Loan Management System
-Tax management system with intergrated payment and notification systems
+This is the local authority based system that is used to store, access, approve and provide loans to people